Live at Roseland: Elements of 4: Commercial performance

 Live at Roseland: Elements of 4 debuted at number three on the US Top Music Videos on December 10, 2011.
 The following week it climbed to number two, which also became its peak position, behind Adele's Live at the Royal Albert Hall (2011).
 It further spent various weeks on the chart.
 The standard edition of the album was certified gold while the deluxe edition was certified platinum by the Recording Industry Association of America (RIAA).
 It became the second best-selling DVD of 2011 in the United States, and the third in 2012.

 In the United Kingdom, the album debuted at number eight on the UK Music Videos on December 7, 2011.
 In Australia, the album peaked at number three on the Australian Music DVD Chart.
 It was certified platinum by the Australian Recording Industry Association (ARIA) for selling over 15,000 copies.
 In Poland, the album was certified gold by the Polish Society of the Phonographic Industry (ZPAV) in its first week, selling more than 5,000 copies.
 On the German Music DVD Chart, Live at Roseland: Elements of 4 debuted at number ten on December 15, 2011.
 Live at Roseland: Elements of 4 debuted at number four on the Dutch DVD Chart on December 3, 2012.

 On February 11, 2012, in its eleventh week on the chart, the album reached number one.
 It became the twenty-third and eleventh best-selling album in the country in 2011 and 2012, respectively.
 On the Oricon DVD chart in Japan, the album peaked at number sixty-two on January 1, 2012.
 It became the second best-selling music DVD of 2011 in the world.

+Track listing

+Standard edition

+Live at Roseland - The Journey B 4...